redpesk-labs/red-pak/QA/REDPAK.CNF.md

 | `info`        | optional  | string | auto documentation text                 |
 | `warn`        | optional  | string | warning message on overwriting in child |

+It is an error if the *mode* is present but invalid.

 It is an error if the *key* entry is absent.